JkellerX/restful-booker-API-Tests/README.md

 Not Working

 ### Defects Found
-The application does not behave correctly when searching by date for check-in and check-out.
+Incorrect behavior in searching by date for checkin.

 ### Reproduction Steps
+1. Create a request POST booking - CreateBooking and create a new user.
-1. Copy the endpoint from the documentation: [Filter by Date Documentation](https://restful-booker.herokuapp.com/booking)
+2. Copy the endpoint from the documentation: [Filter by Date Documentation](https://restful-booker.herokuapp.com/booking)
-2. Create a request for GetBookingIds (filter by date - checkin or checkout).
+3. Go to the request: GetBookingids (filter by date - checkin).
-3. Set the parameter for checkin or checkout and provide the desired date.
+4. Set the parameter to "checkin" and the user's check-in date value.

+### Current Result
+Returns ID and reservations whose check-in date is greater than or equal to the set check-in date.
+The format must be CCYY-MM-DD.

 ### Expected Result
-The application should return bookings with check-in or check-out dates equal to or greater than the specified date.
+Current result: code 200.
+Return a list of IDs omitting the required ID.

+### Quality Characteristics
+Booking search by date does not work correctly, leading to incorrect results and reducing system functionality.

+## Booking Search by Name (Filter by date - checkout)

+### Status
+Not Working

+### Defects Found
+Incorrect behavior in searching by date for checkout.

+### Reproduction Steps
+1. Copy the endpoint from the documentation: [Filter by Date - Checkout Documentation](https://restful-booker.herokuapp.com/booking)
+2. Go to the request: GetBookingids (filter by date).
+3. Set the parameter to "checkout" and the value: 2024-01-30.

 ### Current Result
-The application returns incorrect dates.
+Returns older dates than required in the documentation.

+### Expected Result
+The application should return reservations with checkout dates greater than or equal to the set checkout date.
+The format must be CCYY-MM-DD.

 ### Quality Characteristics
-The booking search by date function does not work correctly, impacting system functionality.
+Booking search by date does not work correctly, leading to incorrect results and reducing system functionality.

 ## Creating a Booking (CreateBooking)